-Every once in awhile I like to take a walk down memory lane and highlight an old-school entrepreneur who isn’t typically talked about nowadays.
+Every once in awhile I like to takeand highlight an old-school entrepreneur who isn’t typically talked about nowadays.

 Because people today are soft and we’ve completely lost our grit.
 I don’t think that people nowadays are inherently weak, it’s just that modern life is so much easier than say, the late 1800s when American capitalism was in its prime.